projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

       #define ZEROPAGE_LOAD_OFF(ctx) (ctx->lowmem - 4*KB)
       #define KERNEL_LOAD_OFF(ctx)   (16*MB)

-   For example, if the UOS memory is set as 800M size, then **SW Load** will prepare its ramdisk (if there is) at 0x31c00000 (796M), bootargs at 0x31ffe000 (800M - 8K), kernel entry at 0x31ffe800(800M - 6K) and zero page at 0x31fff000 (800M - 4K).
+   For example, if the User VM memory is set as 800M size, then **SW Load** will prepare its ramdisk (if there is) at 0x31c00000 (796M), bootargs at 0x31ffe000 (800M - 8K), kernel entry at 0x31ffe800(800M - 6K) and zero page at 0x31fff000 (800M - 4K).
 The hypervisor will finally run VM based